 A decision on whether Alexandria will join the Capital Bikeshare program currently in use in Arlington and the District of Columbia will not be made by City Council until October at the earliest, but discussion of the program has emerged at recent meetings at City Hall.

 On Tuesday night, City Council discussed the bikeshare program among preliminary recommendations for congestion mitigation and air quality improvement projects funded by federal allocations.

-Capital Bikeshare, which celebrated its one-year anniversary last week, is currently the largest bikesharing program in the United States.
+Capital Bikeshare, , is currently the largest bikesharing program in the United States.
 According to a report from Alexandria city staff, annual membership goals in Arlington and the District were met in the first six months of operation.
 Revenues in the District have covered operating costs.
 The bikes have also proven popular modes of transportation with tourists.

 “They’re seeing success in the District [with bikeshare], they’re seeing success in Arlington and I think we would be suited well here with our Metro locations and other things,” Vice Mayor Kerry Donley said.